 Devon Energy’s revenues and operating cash flows

-For 1Q16, Devon Energy’s (DVN) total operating revenue was ~$2.1 billion, or ~26% lower when compared with 1Q15.
-The lower operating revenue in 1Q16 was the direct result of lower realized prices for crude oil and natural gas production.
+In 4Q15, Devon Energy’s (DVN) total operating revenue was ~$2.9 billion, ~52% lower compared to 4Q14.
+DVN’s lower operating revenue in 4Q15 was the direct result of lower realized prices for crude oil and natural gas production.

-In 1Q16, DVN reported an OCF (operating cash flow) of ~$149 million, which was ~90% lower than its OCF of ~$1.6 billion in 1Q15.
-The decrease was primarily due to the lower operating revenues.
+In 4Q15, DVN reported an OCF (operating cash flow) of ~$1.1 billion, which was ~12% higher than its OCF of ~$963 million in 4Q14.
+The increase was primarily due to gains from derivatives settlements.

 Devon Energy’s free cash flow trend

-FCF helps a company to enhance shareholder value.
+FCF helps a company to enhance its shareholder value.
 It can be used to pay dividends, buy back stock, or repay debt.
-FCF is calculated by subtracting capital expenditure (capex) from OCF.
+FCF is calculated by subtracting capital expenditure (or capex) from OCF.

 In 4Q15, DVN spent ~$1.1 billion in capex, which was in accordance with its capex guidance and ~51% lower compared to 4Q14.
 In 2015, DVN spent ~$5.3 billion in capex, ~60% less than in 2014.